 As of March 31, 2005, the Company designated seven Properties as held for disposition pursuant to SFAS No. 144.
 The Company determined that these Properties no longer met its investment criteria.
-The Company expects to sell these Properties within 12 months for proceeds greater than their net book value.
+On November 10, 2005, one Property, Five Seasons in Cedar Rapids, Iowa, was sold.
+On April 25, 2006 the Company sold two of these Properties, Forest Oaks in Indiana and Windsong in Indiana (see Note 10 - Subsequent Events).
+The remaining four Properties held for disposition are in various stages of negotiations and the Company expects to sell these Properties for proceeds greater than their net book value.
 As such, the results from operations of these Properties have been classified as income from discontinued operations.
-The seven Properties classified as held for disposition are listed in the table below.
+The Properties classified as held for disposition as of March 31, 2006 are listed in the table below.

-Property Location Sites

-Casa Village Billings, MT Wyoming, MI Albuquerque, NM Cedar Rapids, IA Chesterton, IN Sioux City, IA 490 165 407 390 227 519
+Property Location Sites Casa Village Creekside Del Rey Forest Oaks Holiday Village Windsong Billings, MT Wyoming, MI Albuquerque, NM Chesterton, IN Sioux City, IA Indianapolis, IN 490 165 407 227 519 268

-Windsong Indianapolis, IN 268